2010 Rio de Janeiro security crisis

 In November 2010, there was a major security crisis in the Brazilian city of Rio de Janeiro and some of its neighboring cities.
 The city's criminal drug trafficking factions initiated a series of attacks in response to the government placing permanent police forces into Rio's slums.

 In response to the attacks, the local police forces with the aid of the Brazilian Army and Marine Corps initiated a large scale offensive against two of the largest drug trafficking headquarters in the city, located in the Vila Cruzeiro and the neighboring Complexo do Alemão.
-The operation is considered a success by the government and local media and a large quantity of illegal drugs, weapons and money were confiscated.
+The operation was considered a success by the government and local media, and a large quantity of illegal drugs, weapons, and money were confiscated.

 Overview

 Violent acts by drug dealers consisted of incinerating cars, buses and trucks on the streets (over 181 motor vehicles were incinerated), and armed conflicts between the police and the drug dealers at different places of those cities.
-Being an elevated emergency situation, the local police, along with the BOPE, the Brazilian Army, and the Brazilian Marine Corps had been summoned in order to restore the peace in the city and counter-attack the drug traffickers by taking control of their headquarters in the favelas, located at the group of slums named Complexo do Alemão, which was finally taken by the police around 10:00 am of November 28.
+Being an elevated emergency situation, the local police, along with the BOPE, the Brazilian Army, and the Brazilian Marine Corps were summoned to restore peace in the city and counter-attack the drug traffickers by taking control of their headquarters in the favelas, located at the group of slums named Complexo do Alemão, which was finally taken by the police around 10:00 am of November 28.

 By the end of the favela violence, over 40 people (almost all of them criminals) had been killed in the conflict and over 200 people arrested.
 Though the attacks ended, the police and military forces still occupy the Complexo do Alemão, the largest favela in the city of Rio de Janeiro.